 At the Tom and Vi Zapara Clinical Skills Education Center, students have an opportunity to integrate knowledge, clinical skills and professionalism in a realistic, simulated clinical setting, utilizing standardized patients (SPs) and a variety of medical simulation modalities.
 Clinicians and educators partner to create innovative learning experiences and evaluations.
 Utilizing the web-based recording system, students can review videos, perform peer and self-assessments, set learning goals and receive feedback from faculty.
 Providing learners with realistic patient scenarios and clinical problem-solving challenges assures appropriate development of clinical skills, and ultimately improves whole patient care.

 Who We Serve

 The Center is a division of the School of Medicine under the Office of the Senior Associate Dean for Medical Student Education.
 The Center primarily provides clinical skills education and assessment activities for the School of Medicine.
-In addition, it supports the utilization of standardized patients in formative and clinical assessments by many Health Science programs at the University.
+In addition, it supports the utilization of standardized patients in formative and clinical assessments by Graduate Medical Education and many Health Science programs at the University.

 Our Mission is to TEACH

 Building on our unique Christian heritage of continuing the teaching and healing ministry of Jesus Christ, we will: